MicrosoftDocs/OData-docs/Odata-docs/webapi-8/tutorials/custom-skiptokenhandler.md

 }
 ```

-The reason we get the error is because our custom handler was not able to process the skip token.
+The reason we get the error is because our custom skip token handler was not able to process the base64-encoded skip token.
 The skip token is processed in the `ApplyTo` method.
-At the moment, we are still using the `ApplyTo` method in the `DefaultSkipTokenHandler` class because we have not defined our own.
-The base `ApplyTo` expects the skip token to be in a specific format, it cannot parse the base64 encoded value.
+At the moment, we are still using the `ApplyTo` method in the `DefaultSkipTokenHandler` class because we have not implemented our own.
+The base `ApplyTo` expects the skip token to be in a specific format, it cannot parse the base64-encoded value.

-### Processing the skip token with `ApplyTo`
+### Processing custom skip tokens

-To fix the error in the previous section, we have to decode the skip token first then pass the decoded version to the default skip token handler.
+To fix the error in the previous section, we have to decode the skip token first then pass the decoded version to the default skip token handler's `ApplyTo` method.

-We can achieve that by adding the following methods to our `CustomSkipTokenHandler` class:
+We can achieve that by overriding the following methods in our `CustomSkipTokenHandler` class:

 ```csharp
 public override IQueryable<T> ApplyTo<T>(IQueryable<T> query, SkipTokenQueryOption skipTokenQueryOption, ODataQuerySettings querySettings, ODataQueryOptions queryOptions)